 The architectural style is often used as a backdrop in dystopian cinema due to the utilitarian nature of the buildings.
-However, regardless of how you feel, it’s impossible to ride the fence.
-You either love the architectural style or you don’t.

 As renewed interest gains momentum, many see the style as a form of maximalist architecture due to the large framed buildings.

 Let’s look at a few characteristics that define the brutalist style.